Interested in learning more about us?

 The Urban Collaborative Project is an inclusive effort through Community outreach, by neighborhoods, Town Councils and other neighborhood stakeholders to make safety, civic engagement, health and beautification, a neighborhood practice, making our communities more vibrant, informed and connected.
 All premised on the belief that vibrant neighborhoods are critical to the overall success of our City.

-Through our continued Community outreach, we have begun to see improvement in the Neighborhoods and Town Councils that have decided to join our Project.
 In the last 6 months we have seen numerous beautification projects in neighborhoods, we have seen a reduction in crime in neighborhoods,(50% in one particularly troubled area) began relationships with commercial property owners and have already seen an increase in resident participation.